HomeLatest NewsGovTechTelangana signs MoU with Google to digitise government’s content in Telugu

 Telangana signs MoU with Google to digitise government’s content in Telugu

-India and the government have signed a Memorendum of Understand (MoU) to improve and get more local language content online using Google's digital publishing tool, Navlekha, said a note.
+Google and the Telangana government have signed a Memorendum of Understand (MoU) to improve and get more local language content online using Google’s publishing tool, Navlekha, said a note.

 As part of the MoU, Google will work with the state government to help digitise the government’s content in Telugu to make it easier for the common man to get access to all the information and services on government sites in their local languages, said the company.